-Revolving Credit Facility-We maintain a \$ 150 million revolving credit facility with a syndicate of lenders with Bank of Montreal as administrative agent.
-The revolving credit facility has a maturity date to August 4, 2027 .
-As of March 31, 2024, borrowings under the credit facility bear interest at the Secured Overnight Financing Rate ("SOFR") plus an applicable margin of 1.50 % to 2.25 % per annum, based on our leverage ratio as calculated in accordance with the amended agreement governing the revolving credit facility.
+Revolving Credit Facility-We maintain a \$150 million revolving credit facility with a syndicate of lenders with Bank of Montreal as administrative agent.
+The revolving credit facility has a maturity date to August 4, 2027.
+As of March 31, 2024 June 30, 2024, borrowings under the credit facility bear interest at the Secured Overnight Financing Rate ("SOFR") plus an applicable margin of 1.50% to 2.25% per annum, based on our leverage ratio as calculated in accordance with the amended agreement governing the revolving credit facility.
 Borrowings under the revolving credit facility are secured by substantially all of our current and non-current assets, and the obligations under the credit facility are unconditionally guaranteed by several of our subsidiaries.

 We occasionally borrow and repay amounts under the revolving credit facility for near-term working capital needs or other purposes and may do so in the future.
-During the three months ended March 31, 2024, we made no borrowings and made \$ 4.0 million in repayments under the revolving credit facility.
-During the three months ended March 31, 2023, we made \$ 5.0 million in borrowings, and we made no repayments under the revolving credit facility.
-As of March 31, 2024, we had no borrowings outstanding and no outstanding letters of credit under this facility.
-As of December 31, 2023, we had \$ 4.0 million in borrowings outstanding and no outstanding letters of credit under this facility.
+During the three months ended March 31, 2024 June 30, 2024, we made no borrowings and made \$4.0 million no repayments under the revolving credit facility.
+During the six months ended June 30, 2024, we made no borrowings and made \$4.0 million in repayments under the revolving credit facility.
+During the three months ended March 31, 2023 June 30, 2023, we made no borrowings and made \$5.0 million in repayments under the revolving credit facility.
+During the six months ended June 30, 2023, we made \$5.0 million in borrowings and we made no repayments made \$5.0 million in repayments under the revolving credit facility.
+As of March 31, 2024 June 30, 2024, we had no borrowings outstanding and no outstanding letters of credit under this facility.
+As of December 31, 2023, we had \$4.0 million in borrowings outstanding and no outstanding letters of credit under this facility.

-As of March 31, 2024, we were in compliance with all applicable covenants under the revolving credit facility.
+As of March 31, 2024 June 30, 2024, we were in compliance with all applicable covenants under the revolving credit facility.

 Interest Expense-Interest expense is recorded net of any capitalized interest associated with investments in capital projects.
-We incurred gross interest expense of \$ 0.2 million for the three months ended March 31, 2024 and 2023.
+We incurred gross interest expense of \$0.2 million and \$0.3 million for the three and six months ended March 31, 2024 June 30, 2024, respectively, and \$0.2 million and \$0.3 million for the three and six months ended June 30, 2023, respectively.

-Amounts included in interest expense, net for the three months ended March 31, 2024, and 2023 were as follows (in thousands):
+Amounts included in interest expense, net for the three and six months ended March 31, 2024 June 30, 2024, and 2023 were as follows (in thousands):